-In our new Mid-Term Management Plan "ADX 2023," which is positioned as the first stage toward the realization of ADEKA VISION 2030, we have identified "reinforcing Group management" as one of our key strategies to be a company with strong foundation by building a sound financial base as well as to enhance the Group's governance, in order to increase the cohesion of ADEKA Group.
+In our new Mid-Term Management Plan "ADX 2026," which is positioned as the Second stage toward the realization of ADEKA VISION 2030, we have set "the strengthening of our management foundation" as one of our basic strategies.
+In order to strengthen the management foundation of the ADEKA Group, we will further strengthen group governance and group risk management, and aim to become a resilient company by building a sound financial base..

-Furthermore, the Group has identified seven CSR priority issues, including supply of eco-friendly products, conserving the global environment, and creating value that meets society's expectations, aiming to contribute to the enrichment of people's lifestyles around the world.
+Furthermore, the Group has identified seven Sustainability priority issues, including supply of eco-friendly products, conserving the global environment, and creating value that meets society's expectations, aiming to contribute to the enrichment of people's lifestyles around the world.